vishakha-08/demo-repo/README.md

-# THis is my first github demo
+# This is my first github demo
 Some description